Resting Neurons, Active Insights: Robustifying Activation Sparsity in LLMs via Spontaneity: Spontaneous Neurons

-where $\mathbf{S}(\cdot)$ denotes the input sparsification function acting on input $X$, and $\vec{\alpha}$ represents the static spontaneous activation vector.
-Since $\vec{\alpha}$ does not depend on $X$, the term $\mathbf{W} \cdot \vec{\alpha}$ can be equivalently absorbed into a learnable bias vector $\vec{b}$ after training, thereby eliminating the need for additional matrix multiplications at inference time.
+where $\vec{\alpha}$ denotes a static spontaneous activation vector shared across inputs to a given layer.
+Since $\vec{\alpha}$ is independent of $X$, the term $\mathbf{W}\vec{\alpha}$ can be equivalently folded into a bias vector after training.
+As a result, \textsc{SPON} introduces no additional matrix multiplications and incurs zero inference-time overhead (Table~\ref{tab:flops} and Appendix~\ref{app:flops})

-To learn $\vec{\alpha}$, we align the behavior of the sparse model with that of the full model.
-Specifically, we use a calibration dataset and optimize $\vec{\alpha}$ by minimizing the KL divergence between the output distributions of the full dense model and those of the sparse model augmented with spontaneous neurons: